imechemi/ah-okay/blogs/web/css_units.md

 But if you make it a relative unit, now the value is dependent upon parent element or the viewport.

-For example: if you make `<p>` font-size to be 1.5em.
-Now the actual font-size of content of `<p>` element depends on it's parent element's font-size.
+For example: if you make `<li>` font-size to be 1.5em.
+Now the font-size of content of `<li>` element depends on it's parent element's font-size.

 ```html